adrianharabula/adrianharabula.github.io/_posts/2018-01-09-mod-your-huawei-p8-lite.md

 TWRP will now load!

-Leave phone as is and got to next step.
+Leave phone as is and go to next step.

 # 2. Update phone to stock EMUI 4.1